- August 17, 2019

 gameplay3 negative mentions

-- The controls are described as floaty and slippery, making precise movements difficult and frustrating.
+- The controls are described as floaty and slippery, which can hinder gameplay and make it frustrating.

-- Dying in the game has no real consequences, as it simply resets the timer, which diminishes the challenge.
+- Dying in a level has no real consequences, as it simply resets the timer, which diminishes the challenge.

 “Just non-stop fast gameplay.”